pulumi/pulumi-hugo/themes/default/content/blog/software-developer-experience-devex-devx-devops-culture/index.md

 {{< figure alt="Survey by GitHub on a typical experience for developers.
 Credit: GitHub" src="/blog/software-developer-experience-devex-devx-devops-culture/github-study-what-developers-spend-themost-time-on-daily.png" width=60%  caption="Survey by GitHub on a typical experience for developers.
 Credit: GitHub" >}}

 Without the proper tools, progress may slow down the development process and hinder developer productivity.
 It becomes crucial to implement appropriate measures to avoid disruptions that could impact everyone involved, including the developers themselves.
-Although not often mentioned, [DevOps](https://www.pulumi.com/what-is/what-is-devops/) and [Platform Engineering](https://www.pulumi.com/what-is/what-is-platform-engineering/) also aim to enhance the Developer Experience and achieve the associated benefits.
+Although not often mentioned, [DevOps](https://www.pulumi.com/what-is/what-is-devops/) and [Platform Engineering](https://www.pulumi.com/what-is/what-is-platform-engineering/) also aim to enhance the developer experience and achieve the associated benefits.

-## How Does DevEx Intersect with DevOps
+## How does DevEx intersect with DevOps

 DevOps is about developers and operations working together and sharing values, assumptions, and responsibility for the software they build and maintain.

-According to Vilas Veeraraghavan, VP of Engineering at Truckstop, "Developer Experience (DevEx) is the investment you make to enable solid DevOps practices, reduce developer burnout, and improve retention.
+According to Vilas Veeraraghavan, VP of Engineering at Truckstop, "Developer experience (DevEx) is the investment you make to enable solid DevOps practices, reduce developer burnout, and improve retention.
 The need for this investment is more pronounced as companies grow and the tech stack gets more diverse."

 Watch Jowanza Joseph, Head of Engineering at StreamFT, below as he discusses how the right tool empowered developers, improved DevEx, reduced bottlenecks, increased productivity, and helped DevOps be a culture, a practice, not a person.